Updated: Oct 15

 If you are eating out, plan to look up the menu and decide what you will order before you arrive.
 This can take some of the anxiety and overwhelm of making a game-time decision on your meal at the restaurant.

 Keep in mind that sleep is just as important as nutrition and training.
-When you are sleep deprived, this impacts your hormone balance as well as energy levels.
-This often leads to choosing high carbohydrate, high sugar meals for quick energy.
+When you are sleep deprived, this impacts your appetite hormones ghrelin (signals hunger) and leptin (signals fullness) which can impact your ability to feel satisfied at meals.
+This often leads to choosing high carbohydrate, high sugar, and/or high fat meals for quick energy.

-Look at the off season as an opportunity to LEVEL UP your race season.
-This is your opportunity to enhance those meal prep and planning skills and home in on your lifestyle habits, so you enter your race season ahead… not trying to play catch up!
+Look at the off season as an opportunity to fuel fiercely to support your goals so you can CRUSH your race season.
+This is your opportunity to enhance those meal prep and planning skills and hone in on your lifestyle habits, so you enter your race season ahead… not trying to play catch up!
 Your body will thank you!